Keyboard shortcuts

 WXDU is run by volunteers and operates by consensus.

-The music department consists of the music director(s) and the staff that join.
-This group is responsible for reviewing new music and choosing which releases are placed in the playlist.
+The music department consists of the music directors, genre directors, and everyone who shows up for music staff on Sundays.
+This group is responsible for reviewing new music and choosing which releases are added to our library.

 Funding

 WXDU receives funding from the student activity fee through the Duke University Union (DUU).
-We do not accept any advertising or underwriting.
+We do not accept any advertising or underwriting so as not to be corrupted by the living.
+We love communing with the dead though, so consider adding WXDU to yer will.

 Connect